Endava/cats/docs/getting-started/reference-data-file.md

 ---

 # Reference Data File
-There are often cases where some fields need to contain relevant data in order for a request to succeed.
-You can provide such values using a reference data file specified by the `--refData` argument.
+Most of the time some fields need to contain relevant data in order for a request to succeed.
+CATS consider this type of data `reference data`.
+You can provide such values using the `--refData` argument.
-The reference data file is a YAML file that contains specific fixed values for different paths in the request document.
+The reference data file is a YAML file that specifies fixed values for different request paths.
 The file structure is as follows:

 ```yaml
 /path/0.1/auth: